faketechlabsberlin/My-Sports/data_factory/README.txt

-The application df.py in this folder generate randomly a number defined by user of fake user for the website.
+The script df.py in this folder generate randomly a number defined by user of fake user for the website.

 The generated users are exported in a csv and a json files in the same folder.